Andy19955/Interaction-Design/README.md

 This is the improved version of the RainyDays website.
 The following improvements has been made:

 - Added form handling to the contact form with a feedback to the user when the form is submitted.
-- Added a functioning shopping cart with item counting.
+- Added a functioning shopping cart.
+- Added "products in cart" counter throughout the website.